htl-leonding-project/leocloud-beeyond/README.md

 # Beeyond

 Beeyond is a project aimed to provide user effortless access to Kubernetes.
-By utilizing templates with wildcards, Beeyond enables users to create K8s manifest files with ease, allowing for efficient testing and deployment of their applications on Kubernetes.
+By utilizing manifest templates with wildcards, Beeyond enables users to create K8s manifest files with ease, allowing for efficient testing and deployment of their applications on Kubernetes.

 ## ⚓ Kubernetes Deployment